wlg1/wlg1.github.io/ch1.1.md

 ![Figure 1: Cat](/cob/fig1.PNG)

-So every entity in the population is represented in the dataset as a data point, which is an abstraction defined only by body size and face length:
+So every entity in the population is represented in the dataset as a data point, which is an abstraction defined only by body size and face length.
-[arrow from text to pics of shapes only, labeling which is body size and which is face length]

 We can represent the datapoints in this dataset as data points in a coordinate space, using the two features as axes:

 <img src="/cob/fig2a.PNG" width="300" height="200">
 <img src="/cob/fig2b.png" width="300" height="200">